Gleadless Townend: Transport

-Gleadless Townend tram stop is a Supertram stop on both the Blue and Purple routes.
+Gleadless Townend tram stop is located on both the Blue and Purple routes.
 It was opened on 5 December 1994, with a full service on all lines launched from 3 April 1995.

 On 20 September 2008, a 75-year-old woman was seriously injured when she fell and was struck by a tram arriving at the tram stop.
 She was transferred to the Northern General Hospital, suffering from head injuries and a fractured pelvis and leg.